edphelps/TRU/readme.md

 # Open Assignments page

-Lists assignments grouped by care plan and then in reverse date order of when they were posted.
+Lists assignments grouped by Care Plan and then in reverse date order of when they were posted.
 Badges highlight:
-* new assignments (posted since the last time the user viewed this page, app stores the last viewed time in local storage)
+* new assignments posted since the last time the user viewed this page (app stores the last viewed date/time in local storage)
 * assignments posted > 7 days ago
 * assignments posted > 14 days ago